Buying Your Home

 My relationships with area new home builders means you get information on available lots, recently completed homes, and new developments including floor plans and options.
 Read more

-Takena Estates, a new home devlopment in Albany, in NOW available!
+Takena Estates, a new home devlopment in Albany, Sold Out!

 See plat and floor plans